Rolling post, begun April 2016

-Conservative Europe minister and prominent remoaner Alan Duncan insulted Leave voters in a speech in Chicago by saying that the Leave result was caused by campaigners inciting prejudice about immigration.
-Duncan said that Leave voters ‘were stirred up by an image of immigration, which made them angry and throw a bit of a tantrum‘.
+Conservative Europe minister and prominent remainer Alan Duncan insulted leave voters in a speech in Chicago by saying the leave result was caused by campaigners inciting prejudice about immigration.
+Duncan said leave voters ‘were stirred up by an image of immigration, which made them angry and throw a bit of a tantrum‘.

-Some Leave campaigners may have tried to stir up anti-immigrant prejudice.
-But most Leave voters weren’t prejudiced and weren’t so stupid that they could be manipulated by bigots.
+Some leave campaigners may have tried to stir up anti-immigrant prejudice.
+But most leave voters weren’t prejudiced and weren’t so stupid they could be manipulated by bigots.

 They had real concerns about unrestricted migration from poor east European countries.

-Before switching, Duncan had said that the question of immigration was ‘far more complicated than many have admitted’.
-Now that he’s a remoaner, things are much simpler.
+Before switching, Duncan had said the question of immigration was ‘far more complicated than many have admitted’.
+Now he’s a remainer, things are much simpler.

-In her September 2017 speech in Florence, UK premier Theresa May said that free movement would continue for at least two years during the transition period after Brexit in March 2019.
+In her September 2017 speech in Florence, UK premier Theresa May said free movement would continue for at least two years during the transition period after Brexit in March 2019.
+(See above.)
+Then in October, immigration minister Brandon Lewis said freedom of movement would end in March 2019.
 (See above.)

 ‘We are clear that as we leave the EU, free movement of people will come to an end and we will control the number of people who come to live in our country.’

-So once again, Precariat leave voters have been overlooked and ignored.
+So once again, precariat leave voters had been overlooked and ignored.

 Apparently, the continuation of EU rules including free movement was a quid pro quo for allowing us to negotiate trade agreements during transition.
 That’s kind of them.

-Meanwhile, does anyone know what the view is of the UK opposition Labour Party and its leader Jeremy Corbyn on free movement?
+Meanwhile, did anyone know what the view was of the UK opposition Labour Party and its leader Jeremy Corbyn on free movement?

-‘When we leave the EU, the current free movement rules will end.
-Labour wants to see fair rules and management of migration…’
+in September 2017 (see above), Corbyn told the TUC, ‘When we leave the EU, the current free movement rules will end.
+Labour wants to see fair rules and management of migration.’

 As a blog writer, I asked Labour’s press office to clarify Labour’s position on free movement.
 I mentioned this post.
-They said my query had been forwarded to the office of Dianne Abbott – the stubbornly metrocentric shadow home secretary.
-I haven’t had a reply.
+They said my query had been forwarded to the office of Diane Abbott – the stubbornly metrocentric shadow home secretary.
+I had no reply.

 It was reported that the UK Conservative government planned to offer the EU a post-Brexit immigration plan very similar to current free movement rules.
-The plan would see a high level of access to the UK for EU citizens in the future, but would leave the UK government power to halt it in certain circumstances.
+The plan would see a high level of access to the UK for EU citizens in the future, but would let the UK halt it in certain circumstances.